narcode/codeklavier-js/README.md

 # Code Klavier
-Official CodeKlavier repository - live coding with the piano as interface
+live coding with the piano as interface

 An open-source project of Anne Veinberg & Felipe Ignacio Noriega